vicb/tipsy-swift/README.md

 ## History ##

+v1.1.1 - 2010-08-13

+  * API BREAK: the target of events passed to button actions is no more a jQuery object
+  * empty btnActions while closing opened instances

 v1.1.0 - 2010-08-12

   * API BREAK: tipswift(options) now take a single hash as parameter, label has been moved to the hash and renamed title